-The question that I get asked the most from foreigners in Korea is about setting up a business in Korea.
+The question I get the most from foreigners in Korea is about setting up a business in Korea.
 South Korea has become an excellent location for global entrepreneurs and investors looking to enter the Asian market.
 Seoul, in particular, has become a global hub for startups passionate about technology and innovation.
-Furthermore, foreigners come to Korea filled with startup business ideas they feel can bring a lot of value to the Korean market.
-However, starting a business in Korea has more to do than just having a solid business plan.
-Therefore it is necessary for foreigners in Korea to have a guideline about the ins and outs of doing business in Korea and how to set up a business in Korea.
+Furthermore, foreigners come to Korea with startup business ideas they feel can bring much value to the Korean market.
+However, starting a business in Korea has more to do with having a solid business plan.
+Therefore foreigners in Korea must have a guideline about the ins and outs of doing business in Korea and how to set up a business in Korea.

 5 Step Guide to Setting up a Business in Korea for Foreigners